sammcj/ingest/README.md

 - Copy output to clipboard (when available)
 - Export to file or print to console
 - Optional JSON output
+- Optionally save output to a file in ~/ingest
 - Shell completions for Bash, Zsh, and Fish

 ## Installation